West Point environmental monitoring

 Immediately following the damage to West Point on February 9th, King County conducted its required 1st quarter monitoring for EPA priority pollutants (i.e., primarily metals and organic compounds found in trace levels) in the influent and effluent.
 While repairs to West Point have been underway, we collected additional samples for the priority pollutants on a generally bi-weekly frequency.
-We are continuing to monitor priority pollutants the plant is back to normal operations.
-We compare the data to water quality criteria and historical conditions to evaluate effects on Puget Sound.
+The data are compared to water quality criteria and historical conditions to evaluate effects on Puget Sound.

 Information can be found here regarding: